NREL/OpenOA/readme.md

 > **Warning**
 OpenOA is a research software library and is released under a BSD-3 license.
 Please refer to the accompanying [license file](LICENSE.txt) for the full terms.
-The inclusion of any algorithms and their implementations in the code or accompanying documentation **shal not** be interpreted as an endorsement by the authors, NREL, nor the US Government for fitness in any particular purpose or situation.
+The inclusion of any algorithms and their implementations in the code or accompanying documentation **shall not** be interpreted as an endorsement by the authors, NREL, nor the US Government for fitness in any particular purpose or situation.
 While the authors believe the software may be useful for industry practitioners, we encourage caution, use of best practices, and engagement with trained professionals when performing